anamendes23/MappingApplication/README.md

 ![Mapping Application Screenshot](/sample.PNG)

 Below you can find more details in how the data structure concepts were used to implemente those features.

+##Graphs

+This will be the main data structure on this project, representing the relationship between basic objects (cities, points, etc) described by roads, flight routes, etc.